sanity-io/GROQ/spec/Section 3 -- Execution.md

 If the mode is "delta" then the query context also has:

-- a before object
+- a before object (which is {null} if this was a create-operation).
-- an after object
+- an after object (which is {null} if this was a delete-operation).

 ## Scope